Electron g-factor of valley states in realistic silicon quantum dots

 \section{Summary and Discussion}

-Theory is presented to explain measurements of unexpected g-factor shifts in silicon quantum dots and to predict future experiments and impact to silicon-based quantum computing.
+This paper presents a detailed theory to explain measurements of unexpected g-factor shifts in silicon quantum dots and to predict future experiments and impact to silicon-based quantum computing.
 We derived the effective spin-orbit interaction from appropriately formulated boundary conditions that take into account the symmetry of the silicon heterostructure interface and the hermiticity of the problem at hand.
 These effective spin-orbit interactions are used to derive the valley splitting at the interface, both its scaling with the applied electric field (perpendicular to the interface) and with the interface $z$-confinement for the conduction electrons.
-Then the 3D (and 2D) effective Rashba and Dresselhaus spin-orbit interactions are calculated, assuming an (on average) $C_{2v}$ interface symmetry (i.e., including roughness on average).
+Then the 3D (and 2D) effective Rashba and Dresselhaus spin-orbit interactions are calculated, assuming a $C_{2v}$ interface symmetry.
 We argue that these new interface SOC contributions are much stronger than possible bulk contributions.
-Compared to previous phenomenological approaches \cite{Tahan2002PRB66,Chutia2007,Goswami2007NP,Shaji2008NP,Saraiva2009PRB, FriesenCoppersmith2010,Culcer2010PRB,Culcer2010PRB2,Yang2013NC,Xiao2014NC,Kawakami2014Nn}, the approach taken in this paper provides more rigorous grounds for analyzing current and future experiments.
+Compared to previous phenomenological approaches \cite{Tahan2002PRB66,Chutia2007,Goswami2007NP,Shaji2008NP,Saraiva2009PRB, FriesenCoppersmith2010,Culcer2010PRB,Culcer2010PRB2,RancicBurkard2016PRB,Yang2013NC,Xiao2014NC,Kawakami2014Nn}, the approach taken in this paper provides more rigorous ground for analyzing current and future experiments.

 The effective spin-orbit interactions contain both diagonal (in the eigenvalley number) and off-diagonal contributions, which are to be used in the analysis of experiments that involve both eigenvalley states (e.g., in the so-called valley qubits\cite{Pratti2011JNN,Culcer2012PRL}).
 Based on the above, we derived the electron $g$-factors for conduction 2DEG electrons (at a relatively weak lateral confinement) for an applied in-plane or perpendicular to the interface magnetic field.
 To leading order, we predicted the angular dependence of the $g$-factor with the in-plane angle, as well as with the azimuthal angle (for a magnetic field having a perpendicular component).
 For appropriate experiments with a single QD these predictions would allow us to extract the ratio of Rashba and Dresselhaus effective constants, from a measured $g$-factor angular dependence.
 In fact, any significant angular dependence will show that the Dresselhaus contribution dominates the Rashba one, thus supporting our statement that interface contributions are much stronger than that originating from the bulk.